SemihSaydamAndroid/forTrendyol/README.md

-# forTrendyol
+# Note

-The test contains Trendyol UI test
+The test contains Trendyol UI test.
+This test created with Page Object Model.